Transportation in Peru:

 Urban Transport: Taxi, Apps, Metro, Colectivo

 In cities like Lima, Arequipa, or Cusco, a mix of taxi apps, official taxi services, and short walks often works best.
-The street vendors situation at terminals can sometimes seem confusing, so a pre-arranged transfer often brings more peace of mind.
+The street vendor situation at terminals can sometimes seem chaotic, which is why a pre-arranged transfer often brings more peace of mind.

 - Pricing logic: A fixed price before departure reduces discussions.

-- Valuables: A cell phone should not be visibly near the window, especially in traffic jams.
+- Valuables: A phone should not be visibly placed by the window, especially in traffic jams.

 Colectivo and Minivan

-Colectivos are shared rides on fixed routes, often inexpensive and fast.
-Their use is more worthwhile on familiar routes, as departure points and rules are not always clearly signposted.
+Colectivos are shared rides on fixed routes, often cheap and fast.
+They are more useful on familiar routes because departure points and rules are not always clearly signposted.

-Renting a car is mainly worthwhile for certain coastal sections or clearly plannable day trips, less so for city centers and not for very high Andean passes without experience.
+A rental car is mainly worthwhile for certain coastal sections or clearly plannable day trips, less so for inner cities and not for very high Andean passes without experience.
 Traffic flow, overtaking behavior, and road quality vary greatly.

 Typical Pitfalls

-- City traffic: Lima feels dense and slow, a driver with local knowledge often brings advantages.
+- City traffic: Lima can be dense and slow; a driver with local knowledge often provides advantages.

-- Mountain passes: Weather and visibility can change quickly, daylight brings more control.
+- High mountain passes: Weather and visibility can change quickly; daylight offers more control.

-- Insurance: A clear look at deductibles and deposit prevents surprises.
+- Insurance: A clear look at the deductible and deposit prevents surprises.

 Boats and River Transport in the Amazon